Student Visa | London Film Academy

 1. Apply on-line on LFA website for the relevant course:

-2. Complete the application process and accept an offer of a place on your chosen course at LFA, including payment of your course fee deposit and the CAS admin fee.
+2. Complete the application and interview process and receive an offer.
+Accept an offer of a place on your chosen course at LFA, including payment of your non-refundable course fee deposit and the CAS admin fee.

 Example of documents you will need to supply to obtain a CAS from LFA (please send documents in one email with all attachments requested):